-- Although structure input is not case-sensitive, the system converts the designations to mostly uppercase, as shown on Table 2 and Table 3.
+- Although structure input is not case-sensitive, the system converts the designations to mostly uppercase, as shown in Table 2 and Table 3.
 Subscripts are not used. - Neighboring groups in non-branched and non-cyclic structures are separated by "-" (single bonds), "=" (double bonds), or "#" (triple bonds). - Branched structures uses parentheses "()"'s to denote additional groups bonded to a central group with more than two neighbors, similar to SMILES.
-If the bond between the center group and the 3rd or 4th group is a double or triple bond, it is indicated using a "=" or "#" after the "(", as shown for isoprene on Table 4. - Monocyclic structures use "\" symbols to indicate groups bonded to other groups with single bonds.
+If the bond between the center group and the 3rd or 4th group is a double or triple bond, it is indicated using a "=" or "#" after the "(", as shown for isoprene in Table 4. - Monocyclic structures use "\" symbols to indicate groups bonded to other groups with single bonds.
 The "\" can be placed before or after the group name during input, but the standard format is after the name.
-Bi- and polycyclic structures uses "\1", "\2", etc., to indicate bonded groups, always given after the group name but before any bond designation. - Aromatic and allylic structures can be created by specifying alternating single or double bonds, but in many cases the designation will not provide a unique identification except for highly symmetric molecules.
-The standard designation uses groups with the prefix "a" or "p" as indicated on Table 1, with the aromatic or allylic bonds treated as single bonds. - Syn/Anti isomerization for stabilized Criegee intermediates indicates which group bonded to the Criegee carbon is on the same side of the O=O bond.
-This is designated using the [syn] or [anti] terminology for intermediates with only one substituent, with the -syn- pseudo-group being used to indicate the group in the syn position in disubstituted intermediates, as shown on Table 2.
+Bi- and polycyclic structures uses "\1", "\2", etc., to indicate bonded groups, always given after the group name but before any bond designation. - Aromatic and allylic structures can be created by specifying alternating single or double bonds, but usually this does not result unique valid designations.
+Therefore, the standard designation uses groups with the prefix "a" or "p" as indicated in Table 1, with the aromatic or allylic bonds designated as if they were single bonds. - Syn/Anti isomerization for stabilized Criegee intermediates indicates which group bonded to the Criegee carbon is on the same side of the O=O bond.
+This is designated using the [syn] or [anti] terminology for intermediates with only one substituent, with the -syn- pseudo-group being used to indicate the group in the syn position in disubstituted intermediates, as shown in Table 2.